poonling456/application_test_2020/README.md

-# DBS Application Test
+# Application Test
 ## Modelling Exercise - Academic Performance
+Project was a job application test for a multinational bank.
 Project was done in Dec 2020.

 ### Objective
 Build a regression model to to explore possible factors affecting the academic performance.
 Factors include 1) school attributes, 2) teacher qualification, and 3) family's education background.